AdobeDocs/experience-manager-64.de-DE/help/sites-developing/vlt-mavenplugin.md

 **POM-Dateien**

-Die erzeugten POM-Dateien enthalten Befehle zum Kompilieren von Code, zum Erstellen von Bundles und zum Bereitstellen in AEM in Paketen.
+Die generierten POM-Dateien enthalten Befehle zum Kompilieren von Code, zum Erstellen von Paketen und zum Bereitstellen in AEM Paketen.
 The `groupID`, `artifactId`, `version`, and `name` properties of the Maven project are automatically populated using the values that you provide to the Maven `archetype:generate` interactive prompt.

 Möglicherweise möchten Sie die folgenden Standardwerte in der generierten Datei &quot;pom.xml&quot;ändern: